priye-1/Simple-Pizza-Delivery-System/README.md

 2. Terminal

 ## Note
+1. Run __init.py__ to start program
-1. A new file "NewOrder.txt" is always creted after every execution of the program.
+2. A new file "NewOrder.txt" is always creted after every execution of the program.
-2. delete this file before every new execution.
+3. delete this file before every new execution.